fivenet-app/fivenet-app.github.io/content/en/3.user-guides/3.documents/templates.md

 - Use `<br>` for new lines.

 ::callout{icon="i-mdi-warning-circle" color="warning"}
-A template must render out to valid HTML.
+A template must render out to valid HTML, otherwise it might not work/render as expected.
 ::

 ## Available Variables